Foreign Language and Area Studies (FLAS) Fellowships

 Graduate students wishing to use an award for a formal study abroad program must be at the intermediate or advanced level of language proficiency.
 Prior approval from the U.S. Department of Education is required for all FLAS language study abroad.

-Graduate students may apply for an award for beginning level language study at a program in the U.S. if they have achieved advanced proficiency in another language in the same world area, and if learning a second language is required for the student’s overall training and expertise.
+Graduate students may apply for an award for beginning level language study if they have achieved advanced proficiency in another language in the same world area, and if learning a second language is required for the student’s overall training and expertise.
 Any requests to pursue beginning level study must be approved by the U.S. Department of Education at the time of the award.
+A graduate student may only study abroad at the beginning level if a beginning language program in the target language is not available in the U.S.

 The summer FLAS award should provide each fellow with the equivalent of a full academic year’s worth of language instruction.
-Students at the intermediate level must have at least 140 contact hours while advanced students must have at least 120 contact hours of language study.
+Students at the intermediate level (or beginning level, if approved) must have at least 140 contact hours while advanced students must have at least 120 contact hours of language study.
 All language instruction programs must meet for a minimum of 6 weeks.
-Summer awards are not available for dissertation research.
+Summer awards are not available for dissertation research or writing.

 Bulletins and applications for Summer Session at UC Berkeley are available online.
 Summer FLAS Fellowships may be awarded for intensive language study at other universities, including foreign universities, with prior approval from the U.S. Department of Education.
 Students are responsible for meeting admission and registration deadlines, if applicable.